jbaublitz/neli/README.md

 comfortable with your contributions being released under the BSD 3-Clause License.

-CI is awesome - please add tests for new features wherever possible.
+Please add tests for new features wherever possible.
 I may request this prior to merge if I see it is possible and missing.

 Please document new features not just at a lower level but also with `//!` comments at the module for high level documentation and